BioBoost/embedded_systems_course/02_virtual_machine/readme.md

 ![Configure VM to bridge the virtual and physical adapters](img/vm_config_bridged.png)

-> #### Note::Bridged Adapter
->
+{% hint style="note" %}
+**Bridged Adapter**

-> This will basically create a network bridge between the VM's network adapter and your physical host adapter making your VM's directly available on your network.
+This will basically create a network bridge between the VM's network adapter and your physical host adapter making your VM's directly available on your network.
 This may be a security issue but can also simplify working with your VM.
 This option also implies that your VM will get its IP address from the same DHCP (Dynamic Host Configuration Protocol) server as your host machine if you have a DHCP enabled network.
+{% endhint %}

 Some files can be dragged and dropped between your host machine and the VM.
 However this does not seem to be possible for all file types.
 For these instances it is more convenient to create a shared directory which can be accessed from your host and the VM.